tgr-braiins/braiins-os-docs/braiins-os-en/source/Setup/2_advanced.rst

   #you can also connect to the miner and run the commands at the same time
   ssh root@IP_ADDRESS "opkg update && opkg install bos_plus"

 This will migrate the configuration and continue to mine without a need to configure anything.
-Default power limit will be set (1420W).

 .. _opkg_factory_reset: